 While our choices may ultimately be self-defeating, our motivations may be self-serving.
-Jordi Quoibach, the study’s lead author, reported in the New York Times that, ““Believing that we just reached the peak of our personal evolution makes us feel good,” He further stated that, “The ‘I wish that I knew then what I know now’ experience might give us a sense of satisfaction and meaning, whereas realizing how transient our preferences and values are might lead us to doubt every decision and generate anxiety.”
+Jordi Quoibach, the study’s lead author, reported in The New York Times that, “Believing that we just reached the peak of our personal evolution makes us feel good."
+He further stated, “The ‘I wish that I knew then what I know now’ experience might give us a sense of satisfaction and meaning, whereas realizing how transient our preferences and values are might lead us to doubt every decision and generate anxiety.”

 Of course, the “end of history illusion” study is not without its critics.
 Some have criticized the inherent weakness of comparing two separate groups of people rather than doing a prospective, longitudinal study.
 Some have criticized the reliance on subjects themselves to assess changes, given the biases associated with autobiographical memory.

 Putting aside these criticisms, the article raises some provocative questions and may be getting at something that deserves reflection, if not replication and more research.
 We tend to experience ourselves as being the same from moment to moment.
 We encode memories episodically and autobiographically.
 Our sense of self coheres as a collection of stories, though we perceive a first-person narrator and agent-in-charge.
 What might be true is that we wrongly believe that we already know the plot or are unaware of how the plot might thicken.